Welcome to our stencil workshop

 Stencil workshop (3 hours)

-1️⃣ Select templates (1 background + 1 motif)
+1️⃣ Select stencils (1 background + 1 motif)

-2️⃣ Cut out the templates
+2️⃣ Cut out the stencils

 3️⃣ Color the stencil and create your artwork!